 Trace Status

 Each time an item is looted from a hostile runner, its trace level decreases.
-When the trace status reaches zero, the item can no longer be looted normally.
+When trace reaches zero, the item can no longer be looted normally.

-This explains why sometimes you open a player's inventory and a weapon suddenly disappears and turns into money instead of entering your backpack.
+This is why a weapon can sometimes disappear from a player's inventory and turn into money instead of going into your backpack.

-The trace system exists to prevent certain items from circulating endlessly between players.
+The system prevents certain items from circulating endlessly between players.

 Borrowed Items

-Marathon also has a system designed to prevent gear trading between players.
+Marathon also has a system meant to prevent gear trading between players.

 If someone brings gear into a raid for another player, the item may receive a Borrowed Item tag.